Terms & conditions

 8. Relationship of the parties

-8.2 Designer Agents.
-Designer shall be permitted to engage and/or use third party designers or other service providers as independent contractors in connection with the Services (“Design Agents”).
-Notwithstanding, Designer shall remain fully responsible for such Design Agents’ compliance with the various terms and conditions of this Agreement.
+8.2 Subcontractors.
+Designer shall be permitted to engage and/or use third party Designers or other service providers as independent contractors in connection with the services.
+Notwithstanding, Designer shall remain fully responsible for such subcontractors’ compliance with the various terms and conditions of this agreement.

 9. Warranties and representations